 Member-focused servant leader with a commitment to teamwork.

 Resilient, adaptable, and able to respond and problem-solve in a rapidly changing environment.

 Demonstrates commitment to continued professional growth and development.

 Able to handle complex challenges in an effective, professional manner.

 A competitive compensation package will be offered to attract an outstanding candidate.

-IASP is an equal opportunity/affirmative action employer committed to inclusion and cultural diversity in the workplace.
-Employment selection and related decisions are made without regard to sex, race, color, age, disability, religion, national origin, sexual preference, genetic information or any other protected class.
+EBA is an equal opportunity / affirmative action employer committed to inclusion and cultural diversity in the workplace.
+Employment selection and related decisions are made without regard to sex, race, color, age, disability, religion, national origin, sexual orientation, genetic information, or any other protected class.